isomerpages/mas-moneysense/pages/Buying Direct Purchase Insurance.md

 *   Cash values
 *   Distribution cost

-### 3\.
-Buy directly

-Select the product that meets your needs.
-Buy directly from the customer service centres or websites (if available) of the life insurance company.
+Once you have picked the product that meets your needs, you can buy directly from the customer service centres or websites (if available) of the life insurance company.

 Before purchasing any DPI, go through the DPI Fact Sheet and complete the checklist that you will receive from the life insurance company.
 These documents set out important information that you should consider when buying DPI.